-Prerequisite: PSY 100 and PSY 205, or PSY 100 and PSY 101 and PSY 205, or PSY 110 and PSY 205, or PSY 315.
+Prerequisite: PSY 100 or 110 or 315.
 This course may be taken to partially satisfy the core curriculum requirement in the social sciences.

 The span of life between puberty and young adulthood is examined with special attention given to such factors as previous developmental experience, cultural variables, physiological changes, cognitive development, identity formation, interpersonal relations, delinquency, substance abuse, and adolescent psychopathologies.